DataDog/dd-trace-rb/docs/GettingStarted.md

 For more information about what APM looks like once your application is sending information to Datadog, take a look at [Visualizing your APM data][visualization docs].

+For the library API documentation, see our [YARD documentation][yard docs].

 To contribute, check out the [contribution guidelines][contribution docs] and [development guide][development docs].

 [setup docs]: https://docs.datadoghq.com/tracing/